Ceramic worktops – A viable alternative to granite and quartz?

 Can be made into sinks

-Just like Corian and solid surface, ceramic can be moulded into sinks to create a completely seamless finish.
+Ceramic can be moulded into sinks to create a seamless finish.
 This can be seen in the picture below.

 Disadvantages of Ceramic